jarethtan/weather-app/README.md

 ## Tech Stack

-The tech stack used are
+The tech stack used was
 1. ReactJS for the front framework
 2. CSS modules for styling
 3. Local Storage for some simple storage